ada-krav/good-news/README.md

 # News Agency Project

-Django projegg for managing articles and redactors in Agency
+Django project for managing articles and redactors in Agency

-## Check ot out
+## Check it out

 [Agency project deployed to smthing](ADD_LNK_HERE)